VARCem/VARCem/README.md

 Welcome to **VARCem**, the Virtual Archaeological Computer EMulator.

-VARCem is a software application which emulates a selection of of (mostly) x86-based PC systems and devices based on the ISA, EISA, VLB, MCA and PCI system buses.
+VARCem is a software application which emulates a selection of of (mostly) x86-based PC systems and devices based on the ISA, VLB, MCA and PCI buses.

 The program tries to be cycle-exact, meaning the guest software (the software being run inside the emulated system) will run as fast (or, depending on how